Bedrock-Technology/uniiotx-querier/README.md

 ## Build App
 Ensure you have [Golang](https://go.dev/) installed beforehand.
-Then, from the `./app` directory, run the command `go build -o uniiotx-querier`.
-An executable file named 'uniiotx-querier' should then appear in the `./app` directory.
+Then, from the `./app` directory, run the command `go build -o uniiotx`.
+An executable file named 'uniiotx' should then appear in the `./app` directory.

 ## Run App
 After the Dune API key has been prepared and the app has been built into the `./app` directory, you can run the app from the `./app` directory with necessary flags using the following command.

 ```
-./uniiotx-querier \
+./uniiotx \
     --devMode=false \

     --logFileName="./log.log" \